jonprovan/100322-VET-TEC-Java/week14/day02/notes/Spring Notes.md

       2. @EnableAutoConfiguration
       3. @ComponentScan here is where it finds our @Service classes and creates an instance of them
 - @Controller this tells Spring Boot the class contains methods for interacting with HTTP Client Requests
+- TODO change @Controller to @RestController to avoid putting @ResponseBody on every method's return type (use @Controller for returninf html views and @RestController for returning json data)
     - @RequestMapping lets us define in the API endpoint like `\shop`
     - @ResponseBody
     - @GetMapping, @PostMapping, @PutMapping, @DeleteMapping
     - @PathVariable you can specify the name and can specify required = true or required = false
+    - @RequestBody let's you grab the object from the body of the request and pass it in as a parameter to the controller's method (ex: save(@ResponseBody Shop shop))
 - @Service
+- @Repository
+- @Entity
+    - @Table
+    - @Column
+    - @Id
+    - @GeneratedValue(strategy = GenerationType.IDENTITY)
+    - @OneToMany
+    - @ManyToOne
+    - TODO create a many-to-many relationship

+##  TODO Rest principles

 ## How to name your API endpoints